-- For backup-to-image operations, mysqlbackup takes the value of --backup-image as a path relative to the location specified by --backup-dir.
-If the --with-timestamp option is also used, the backup image is then saved in a subdirectory that bears the timestamp in its name under the backup directory. - For copy-back-and-apply-log and other single-file operations other than backup-to-image AND for release 4.1.5 and later, mysqlbackup takes the value of --backup-image as a path relative to the current working directory in which the mysqlbackup command is run.
+• For backup-to-image operations, mysqlbackup takes the value of --backup-image as a path relative to the location specified by --backup-dir.
+If the --with-timestamp option is also used, the backup image is then saved in a subdirectory that bears the timestamp in its name under the backup directory.

+• For copy-back-and-apply-log and single-file operations other than backup-to-image, mysqlbackup takes the value of --backup-image as a path relative to the current working directory in which the mysqlbackup command is run.